 When people in Washington want to solve a problem, they turn to the senior United States Senator from Maine, Susan Collins.
 First elected in 1996, Senator Collins has earned a national reputation as an effective legislator who works across party lines to seek consensus on our nation’s most important issues.
 For the past six consecutive years, Senator Collins has ranked as the most bipartisan member of the U.S. Senate by the Lugar Center and Georgetown University.

 Senator Collins ranks twelfth in Senate seniority and is the most senior Republican woman.
 She chairs the Senate Aging Committee and the Transportation, Housing, and Urban Development Appropriations Subcommittee.
 She also serves on the Intelligence Committee as well as the Health, Education, Labor and Pensions Committee.
 Known for her Maine work ethic, Senator Collins has never missed a vote in her 23 years in office.
-In June 2019, she cast her 7,000th consecutive roll call vote, becoming the third Senator in U.S. history to reach this milestone.
-She also holds the record for consecutive votes cast by Senators who have never missed a roll call vote..
+In June 2019, she cast her 7,000th consecutive roll call vote.
+She holds the longest perfect voting record in the history of the U.S. Senate.

 Senator Collins is recognized as skillful legislator, which is one reason why Elle magazine named her one of the most powerful women in Washington.
 Her record demonstrates significant legislative accomplishments in such critical areas as homeland security, national defense, disaster response, education, business development, health care, and issues of particular interest to our nation’s seniors.
 Along with Senator Joe Lieberman, Senator Collins authored a major overhaul of our nation’s intelligence community after the September 11th attacks and also led the successful effort to repeal the discriminatory “Don’t Ask, Don’t Tell” law that prohibited gay and lesbian Americans from serving openly in the military.
 Senator Collins is the founder of the Common Sense Coalition, a bipartisan group of senators who wrote the framework of the plan that ended the 16-day government shutdown in October 2013 as well as the shutdown in February 2018.